justdataplease/medium-sky/Readme.md

 ## Metrics Documentation

-### Network Graph
+### Knowledge Graph

-A network graph is a diagram that shows how different elements (nodes) are related to each other by using lines (edges).
+A Knowledge graph is a diagram that shows how different elements (nodes) are related to each other by using lines (edges).
 In this network graph, we have two types of nodes and one type of edge:

 - Star (node) : This represents the main article.
 The larger the star, the greater the number of voters the article had.